kabirshhaikh/Leetcode/README.md

--> Find K Length substrings with no repeated characters - leetcode medium problem -> Number of steps to reduce a number to zero - leetcode easy problem -> Number of subarrays with bounded maximum - leetcode medium problem
+-> Find K Length substrings with no repeated characters - leetcode medium problem -> Number of steps to reduce a number to zero - leetcode easy problem -> Number of subarrays with bounded maximum - leetcode medium problem -> Special array with elements greater than or equal to x - leetcode easy problem